 A Quaker Foundation

-Lincoln School came under the governance of the New England Yearly Meeting and the Religious Society of Friends in 1924 to provide a Quaker education for girls in Providence.
-As the only all-girls Quaker school in the United States, Lincoln School prides itself as being a community where girls and young women discover their confidence and in turn encourage the strengths and voices of others.
+Lincoln School came under the jurisdiction of the New England Yearly Meeting and of the Religious Society of Friends in 1924 to provide a Quaker education for girls in Providence.
+While Lincoln School is no longer under the governance of New England Yearly Meeting, it maintains its commitment to Quaker education as an active member of the Friends Council on Education.

 Silent Meetings are held weekly in three Divisions of Lincoln School from Early Childhood through Upper School.
 The structure of these meetings varies in age-appropriate ways to ensure that students are introduced to this practice in ways that are meaningful to them given their age.